johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 [^fn24]: Luke 6:47-49

+[^fn25]: All four examples are based on textbooks of approximately 25 A4-sized pages, of double-sided printing, folded to produce 50pp, A5-sized booklets, stapled and trimmed, with a single-colour printed cover.
+Syllabus set = 17 textbooks.

-[^fn25]: Example A assumes a cost price of 1000 CFA per text book (~$2, or £1.33).
+	Example A assumes a cost price of 1000 CFA per text book (~$2, or £1.33).
 The other examples, based on a larger volume of printing, assume a cost price of 800 CFA.
 The commercial selling price is an estimate.

-[^fn26]: Permissions beyond the scope of the license may be available at http://maizeplantdiscipleship.wordpress.com/contact.

-[^fn27]: If supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.
+[^fn26]: If supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.

-[^fn28]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses
+[^fn27]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses